kompiuter/bing-wallpaper/README.md

 Messages and/or errors are written to `log.txt`, found in the executable's directory.

+I (MichaelMK) added the application to the system tray, so if that breaks let me know

 # Uninstall

- - Go to Task Manager and end the process `BingWallpaper.exe`
+ - Go to Task Manager and end the process `BingWallpaper.exe` - or do it through the system tray

  - Go to your registry (regedit in Run) and delete the key `BingWallpaper` under: